FME Version

 Intelligent: Filtering capability provides conditional attribute mapping. (for example, if PipeStatus = Active then featureID becomes ActiveID, if PipeStatus = Abandoned then featureID becomes AbandonedID)

-Extendable: New data can be handled by editing the lookup table – and not the workspace.
+Extendable: New data can be handled by editing the lookup table, not the workspace.

-User-Friendly: Allows most mapping to be handled by a single transformer.
+User-Friendly: This method allows most mapping to be handled by a single transformer.
 The non-SchemaMapper method may involve a combination of many Tester and/or AttributeValueMapper transformers to handle all of the individual conditions and lookups.

 Tutorial Series